Understand the Gradebook

 Sometimes, revisions need to be made to questions within an activity that has already been graded.

-After deciding to regrade an assignment (check out Regrade an assignment), you can monitor the status of your regrading job(s) on the Regrade Jobs page which is accessed through the Regrade Jobs option on the Gradebook menu (check out View the Regrade Jobs page).
+After deciding to regrade an assignment (check out Regrade an assignment), you can monitor the status of your regrading job(s) through the Regrade Jobs option on the Gradebook menu (check out View the Regrade Jobs page).

 You can continue using Möbius while all of your students' attempts at an activity are simultaneously regraded as a background task on the Regrade Jobs page.